-Rural Scholars are required to complete three clinical rotations at their continuity site.
+Rural Scholars are required to complete three clinical rotations at their continuity site or the longitudinal integrated clerkship (site dependent) and a community integration project during the third year of medical school.
 Although adjustments are made to the rural track experience to reflect the program’s goals, the curriculum still addresses the discipline-specific objectives of School of Medicine and is equivalent to those of other third-year students based in Columbia and Springfield.
 Community-based physicians serve as faculty and role models, guiding students through the program and serving as mentors for professional and personal development.
 In the busy rural settings, students care for a large number of patients and are able to experience continuity of care.

 The goals of the program are to:

 - Explore and discover issues relevant to practicing medicine in a rural community